vrao423/CustomDynamicTypeFont/README.md

 #### Defining Custom fonts in pList

-To define which fonts you to use for which category you can specify them in the pList called customFonts
+You can specify which fonts you want to use for which category in a pList called customFonts.
+Below is a example.

 ![Alt text](/images/plist.png)

 #### Code

-You can assign a custom font to any font property like this.
+You can assign a custom font to any font property like this:

      self.labelBody.font = [UIFont customFontForTextStyle:UIFontTextStyleBody];

-Unfortunately, this font will not automatically update if the user updates their preferred text size after your view has already loaded.
+Unfortunately, this font will not automatically update if the user updates their preferred text size after you have already set the font.
 Thus, you can listen for UIContentSizeCategoryDidChangeNotification in case this unlikely event occurs.

 in viewDidLoad/WillAppear/DidAppear add